 What is E-waste?
 It is anything with a plug and circuit board and includes items like an outdated laptop, a VCR, monitors, printers, TVs, stereos and other electronic equipment.
 It is NOT furniture, household hazardous waste or kitchen appliances.
 E-waste contains heavy metals like lead, mercury, chromium, cadmium, and zinc, which contaminate the soil and water.
 Improper disposal of E-waste accounts for 70 percent of all heavy metals found in landfills today.
 A recent report from the Environmental Protection Agency states that the E-waste in landfills will quadruple over the next five years.

-Judy Botelho, Director of the Center for Community Engagement at the CSU Office of the Chancellor, said, “It is our hope that the E-waste events taking place on CSU campuses throughout southern and central California will not only provide a service to our local community, but that it will also encourage people to learn more about the ways they can be environmentally responsible on a local and global level.
+Judy Botelho, Director of the Center for Community Engagement at the CSU Chancellor's office, said, “It is our hope that the E-waste events taking place on CSU campuses throughout southern and central California will not only provide a service to our local community, but that it will also encourage people to learn more about the ways they can be environmentally responsible on a local and global level.